geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

 layout: post
 title: "Creating Fonts for MicroView"
 tagline: by JP Liew
 category: Font
 description: "Creating Fonts for MicroView"
 thumbnail: /images/Thumbnail_MicroView_8x16_FontMapping.png
 tags: [microview, custom font, fonts, screen buffer, ssd1306]
 comments: true
 ---
-From the previous article [General Overview of MicroView](/intro/general-overview-of-microview.html), we have covered how the [MicroView library](https://github.com/geekammo/MicroView-Arduino-Library) allocated 384 bytes of RAM as screen buffer from ATmega328P to perform graphic operations before transferring this block of memory to the SSD1306 OLED controller’s memory.
+From the previous article [General Overview of MicroView](/intro/general-overview-of-microview.html), we have covered how the [MicroView library](https://github.com/geekammo/MicroView-Arduino-Library) allocates 384 bytes of RAM as screen buffer from ATmega328P to perform graphic operations before transferring this block of memory to the SSD1306 OLED controller’s memory.
 The following diagram shows how two 5x8 pixel characters are drawn on the screen buffer.

 ![MicroView 5x8 Font Mapping](/images/MicroView_5x8_FontMapping.png)

-From the diagram, "O" character appeared on ROW0 took up 5 bytes of RAM from the screen buffer in the following order:
+From the diagram, the "O" character appeared on ROW0, and took up 5 bytes of RAM from the screen buffer in the following order:

     BYTE0 = 0x7e
     BYTE1 = 0x81